 This is your opportunity to share what's most important to you with the people who are most important to you.
 For tips on how to approach the topic of your final wishes, read our article How to talk about life insurance with your loved ones.

 Once you've gone through the first four, this part is easier.
 Here, you're thinking through the logistics of how you want your wishes to play out.
 Strategies can include monetary gifts to family, friends or charity while you're still living, or transfers after your death.
 You may also consider setting up a trust.
-See our article Sort out your estate plans for more information on about when to consider this strategy.
+For more information about when to consider this strategy, check out our article Sort out your estate plans.

 Remember to consider potential federal and state tax liability.
 Estate and inheritance tax laws can be complex.